madaboutcode/madaboutcode.github.com/_posts/2013-04-02-clean-code-SRP.md

 Photo: [Flickr][2]

 If you have the interest calculation logic totally separated out, every time you change the code for interest calculation, your bank account class should mostly remain unaffected.
-Also you could refactor your code in such a way that each interest scheme is a separate class and the interest calculator class could pick up the right scheme to use based on the account type and various other parameters.
-Having these small, focused classes makes you code easy to understand and maintain.
+Also, you could refactor your code in such a way that each interest scheme is a separate class and the interest calculator class could pick up the right scheme to use based on the account type and various other parameters.
+Having these small, focused classes makes your code easy to understand and maintain.

 #I want more!

 Even though single responsibility principle is usually used for classes, you could take it even further.

-- Each component in your system should have a single responsibility
+- Each component in your system should have a single responsibility.
-- Each class in your component should have a single responsibility
+- Each class in your component should have a single responsibility.
-- Each method in your class should have a single responsibility
+- Each method in your class should have a single responsibility.

 I have had good mileage applying the SRP to methods.
 It gives me small, focused methods that can be combined together to achieve a larger goal.
 As a side effect, I've also found that this increases code reuse.